SagaeHaruki/3D-GameScripts/README.md

 - Move the player when Falling, to avoid gliches.

 > Animations Script
-- Added the Dashing Bool for animation
+- Added the Dashing Bool for animation.
-- Adjusted some part upon adding the Dash Animation/
+- Adjusted some part upon adding the Dash Animation.

 > Change State Script
-- Added the Dash player state
+- Added the Dash player state.

 > Grounded State Script
 - Adjusted the gravity pull to the ground from (-2f to -1.5f), for better falling pull.
+- Player can now detect if going up or down a slope.

+>